 Other Possible Courses of Action a Buyer Could Take

 Nonetheless, there are other potentially more cost-effective options that a buyer could take to recover his monies.

 1. Lodge a complaint with the Consumers Association of Singapore (CASE)

 CASE handles complaints related to consumer-to-business disputes.
 There are several steps CASE may take to help you resolve your dispute, from drafting a letter to the retailer to advising you on available options such as mediation.
 Fees charged by CASE vary depending on the amount of your claim and whether you are a member of CASE.

 2. Lodge a complaint with the relevant online shopping portal

 If you have performed your transaction via a shopping portal that hosts multiple vendors, such an online shopping portal may have its own resolution centre where you can lodge a complaint against the relevant vendor listed in their portal and request that the shopping portal assist you in obtaining a refund.
-For instance, eBay offers a buyer protection programme to resolve disputes between buyers and vendors.
+For instance, Shopee offers a Shopee Resolution Centre feature to help resolve disputes between buyers and vendors.

 3. Filing a claim with the Small Claims Tribunals (SCT)

 The SCT is a quick and inexpensive means of resolving small claims between consumers and suppliers.
 The SCT hears claims of up to $20,000, or $30,000 if both parties agree to raise the claim limit.